hlship/cli-tools/README.md

 `dispatch` will find all `defcommand`s in the given namespaces, parse the first command line argument, and use it to find the correct command to delegate to.
 That command gets the remaining command line arguments.
+The default tool name will be the name of the script, `app-admin`.

 `dispatch` also recognizes `-h`, `--help`, or `help`, and will print out a summary of the available commands.